 A progressive trend has developed over the past couple of years where we have seen multiple forms of ambient lighting being integrated within the system to accentuate the overall look of the system, especially in the DIY PC build community.

 Since then the focus has shifted on ways to be able to refine and improve the experience of RGB lighting.
+Making it dynamic and seem alive is one of the focal points.

 Companies such as Asus have been working on creating better software such as Asus Aura Sync that allows users to control and synchronize the system lighting according to their desires and with much ease.